brean/docker-ros/README.md

 This repository should teach you how to work with the [docker engine](https://docs.docker.com/engine/) and the latest stable ROS 2 LTE release [jazzy](https://docs.ros.org/en/jazzy/) in a modern development setup using [Visual Studio Code](https://code.visualstudio.com/) and [Dev Container](https://code.visualstudio.com/docs/devcontainers/create-dev-container).
 It also provides a source of example files and links to examples and projects that you can use to build more complex robot systems.

  - Part 1 introduces a basic ROS 2 and Docker setup with 2 Docker container connected over the internal Docker setup (default configuration)
- - Part 2 and 3 teach details about Docker volumes
+ - Part 2 and 3 teach details about Docker volumes and handling file changes
- - Part 4 introduces Dev Container
+ - Part 4 introduces Dev Container and using breakpoints in VS Code
+ - Part 5 includes visual ros-tools (rviz2) and a different ROS 2 environment that is still simple but shows a more realistic use-case
+ - Part 6 looks at integration in other systems, how docker systems are often used in a more classic setup
+ - Part 7 discuees dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt package manager to more robotics specific systems like vcstool or autoproj.

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.